 Color: Golden yellow

 Bloom Time: Summer to late fall

-Hypericum balearicum is a shrub or small tree up to 6.6 feet (2 m) tall, usually forming a rounded bush with erect or ascending branches.
+Hypericum balearicum is a shrub or small tree that grows up to 6.6 feet (2 m) tall.
+It usually forms a rounded bush with erect or ascending branches.
 Its stems are glandular and warty, yellow-green when young, becoming reddish-brown as it ages.
-The leaves are green and up to 0.6 inches (1.5 cm) long.
-The flowers are up to 1.6 inches (4 cm) across, with 5 golden yellow petals (rarely pale yellow), rounded sepals, with involucre-like bracts.
+Leaves are green and up to 0.6 inches (1.5 cm) long.
+Flowers are up to 1.6 inches (4 cm) across, with five golden-yellow petals (rarely pale yellow) and rounded sepals, with involucre-like bracts.